HudsonAlpha/Generate-PRS/README.md

 # Generate-PRS

 ## Description
 This Bash script is designed for processing a VCF file and generating a Polygenic Risk Score (PRS) for each individual in the file.
-It filters VCF files based on a provided GWAS table, converts the filtered VCF to PLINK format, and calculates PRS (Polygenic Risk Scores) using PLINK.
+It filters VCF files based on a provided GWAS table, converts the filtered VCF to PLINK format, and calculates PRS using PLINK.

 ## Requirements
 - bcftools